Contributing Guide #

 chezmoi is a standard Go project, using standard Go tooling, with a few extra tools.
-Install these extra tools with:
+Ensure that these extra tools are installed with:

 Run all tests: